512jay/scroll-up/README.md

 Modern dating apps fail to match people on a spiritual level conversely matching people on a physical level.

-1. Scroll up instead of down, scrolling down leads is infinate regression and procrastination.
+1. Scroll up instead of down, scrolling down leads to regression and procrastination.

 2. Open source so we have the best people working on it.